-An Introduction on Microplastics
+An Introduction to Microplastics

 Whales and Plastic

 Ocean currents appear to carry both nutrients and microplastics into whale feeding grounds as well as other Marine Mammals.
-Whales are eating microplastics, so the key question becomes: what are microplastics actually doing to these animals?
+Whales are eating microplastics, so the key question becomes: what are microplastics doing to these animals?

-Microplastics—tiny particles of plastic less than five millimeters in size—are polluting rivers and ponds along with chemical contaminants.
+Microplastics—tiny particles of plastic less than five millimetres in size—are polluting rivers and ponds along with chemical contaminants.
 The particles come from cosmetics such as exfoliating body scrubs or are washed out of synthetic fabrics.
 Until now, scientists have primarily investigated the concentrations and effects of microplastics in seawater.

 The Leibniz Institute of Freshwater Ecology and Inland Fisheries (IGB) in Berlin is testing how high concentrations of standardised plastic particles affect water fleas.
 Their experiments showed that the ubiquitous residents of freshwater bodies ingest tiny particles of a micrometre or one-thousandth of a millimetre in size.
 This limited the water fleas’ mobility and, as a result, their intake of nutrients.